mendix/docs/content/howto/mobile/native-remote-notifications.md

 ### 3.5 Sending a Push Notification

 1. Reload the app on your phone.
-2. Put the app in the background.
+2. Put the app in the background by returning to your phone's home screen.
-3. Go to devices tab in the admin module.
+3. On your desktop browser, open the **Administration** page and click the **Devices** tab.

-Now you should be able to see registered devices
+Now you should be able to see registered devices (which is probably only one: your testing device):

-1. Select **device** and click **new message**.
+1. Click your device listed under **Registered Devices** and click **New Message**.
-2. Set title-body and action name to *logIt*:
+2. Type some text into **Title** and **Body** fields, and in **Action name** type *logIt*:

     ![SimpleMessage](attachments/native-remote-push/modeler/SimpleMessage.png)

-3.  [todo: change this to imperative? "put your app in the background, then send the notif"?]When the app is in the background, you will see your notification be handled by your OS then see this message:
+3. Click **Send**.

+You will see your notification with the text you configured:

     ![PushRecieved](attachments/native-remote-push/modeler/PushRecieved.png)

-4. Tap the notification.
+1. Tap the notification.
 You will see a log message in your modeler console: **onOpen triggered**.
-5. Now send and tap a notification while keeping the app open.
+2. Now send and tap a notification while keeping the app open.
 You will see a different log in your modeler console: **onRecieve triggered**.

-## 4 Sending Data Using Push notifications
+## 4 Sending Data Using Push Notifications

-Imagine your business has several products, and you want to send one product to a user via an administration module interface.
+Imagine your business has several products, and you want to send one product to a user using an administration module interface.
 How would you achieve this goal?

 In this section you will learn the following:

-* How to show a push notification to a user if app is in the backgroud — when a user taps it, they will be brought to a product page
+* How to show a push notification to a user if their app is in the backgroud — when a user taps it, they will be brought to a product page
-* How to show a small view to a user if app is in the foreground a certain amount of time — when a user taps the button in the animation, they will be brought to a product page
+* How to show a small view to a user if their app is in the foreground — when a user taps the button in the animation, they will be brought to a product page

+### 4.1 Push notificaiton when app is in background

-### 4.1 Setting Up an Example Entity
+#### 4.1.1 Setting Up an Example Entity

 1. Add `Product` entity with `ProductName` attribute
 2. Right-click `ProductName` [todo: redo language to match product]to generate overview pages  => `Product_NewEdit`, `Product_Overview`